sunset-crew/nextrelease/README.rst

     $ make deploytest # if you have venv setup

-Once you have happy, create a merge request or w.e. the systems methods merging task branch with pull requests/merge requests or do it manually::
+Once you are happy with the release, create a merge request or w.e. the systems methods merging task branch with pull requests/merge requests or do it manually::

     $ git checkout release_vx.x.x